MENTOR ME CAREERS

 Senior Debt: Model the senior debt first, including interest payments, amortization schedules, and covenants.
 Senior debt usually has the lowest interest rate but the highest claim on cash flows.

 Mezzanine Financing: Include mezzanine financing, which typically comes with a higher interest rate and can include equity participation or warrants.
-Payments on mezzanine debt occur after senior debt obligations are met.
+Borrowers make payments on debt after they meet senior debt obligations.

-Equity: Model the equity contribution last, reflecting the residual cash flows after all debt obligations have been satisfied.
+Equity: Model the equity contribution last, and reflect the residual cash flows after you have satisfied all debt obligations..
 The equity holders’ return is based on cash flows remaining after servicing both senior and mezzanine debt.

 Debt Coverage Ratios: Calculate key metrics like Debt Service Coverage Ratio (DSCR) to ensure the project can service its debt at all levels.

-How do you handle the modeling of a property with significant deferred maintenance that will be addressed through capital expenditures over time?
+How do you model a property that requires significant deferred maintenance, which you plan to address through capital expenditures over time?

 Modeling a property with deferred maintenance requires detailed capital expenditure planning and its impact on future cash flows:

-Initial Assessment: Identify and estimate the cost of deferred maintenance that needs to be addressed immediately or over the first few years.
+Initial Assessment: Identify, estimate the cost of deferred maintenance to be addressed immediately or over first few years.

-CapEx Schedule: Create a schedule for capital expenditures, detailing when the work will be done and how much it will cost.
+CapEx Schedule: Create a schedule for capital expenditures, detailing timeline of work and how much it will cost.
 Spread these costs over the project timeline.

 Impact on Cash Flow: Reflect the impact of these expenditures on cash flow, both in terms of the outlay for maintenance and potential increases in rental income or property value due to improvements.